pyOpenSci/software-peer-review/_sources/index.md.txt

 :::

 ## This Guide

 This guidebook contains information for pyOpenSci package authors, reviewers, and editors.
 It is organized into three sections:

 ### 1. About Peer Review

 This section provides a broad overview of our peer review process.

 ### 2. Our Partners

 This section discusses our partnerships with other scientific and open source communities including Pangeo and JOSS.

-### 3. How To Guides
+### 3. Review Guides

 This section provides specific guides for each role in our peer review process.

 ```{toctree}
 :hidden: